 Without the correct paperwork, the buyer is going to have a tough time re-registering the car in his name.
-Allot a space on the receipt to confirm necessary documents have been exchanged.
+Allot a space on the sales receipt for selling a car to confirm necessary documents have been exchanged.

-Include a paragraph in the receipt that states you are selling the vehicle and list the agreed-upon sales price.
+Include a paragraph in the sales receipt for selling a car that states you are selling the vehicle and list the agreed-upon sales price.
 It's important include a "sold as seen, tried and approved without guarantee" clause in this paragraph.
 This means that the seller isn't promising a vehicle other than what both parties have seen and the seller isn't guaranteeing future performance.

-Buyer and Seller Information
+Include Buyer and Seller Information

 Create two paragraphs at the bottom of the receipt dedicated to the seller and the buyer.
 Leave a space for each individual to print his name, sign the receipt and write in his address and phone number.
 Make a copy of the completed receipt for both the buyer and the seller.
-The buyer will need it to show proof of ownership to the DMV and the seller should retain a copy as evidence for any potential legal disputes.
+The buyer will need it to show proof of ownership to the DMV, and the seller should retain a copy as evidence for any potential legal disputes.